NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/DakotaReliability.rst

 2. The second input involves the user selecting the integration approach for computing probabilities at the MPP.
 These can be selected to be first-order or second-order integration.

-3. Finally the user selects either response levels or probability level from a drop down menu.
+3. Finally the user selects either response levels (for forward reliability analysis) or probability level (for inverse reliability analysis) from a drop down menu.
 The user then provides these levels in the line edit to the right of the pull down menu.

 .. warning::